 Maybe you’re planning a house renovation.
 Or, you’re getting ready to move, and you feel like you’re drowning in junk.
-Either way, you need a junk removal solution, and fast.
+Either way, you need a bin rental solution and fast.

 If you require ongoing waste removal, a regularly-scheduled dumpster rental is more cost-effective.
 But if you need a one-time solution, opt for a temporary rental.
 It’s a great solution for homeowners with a big project ahead of them.